jensengroup/String-GA/README.md

 python GA_logP_smiles.py xxx.smi
 ```

-where xxx.smi is list of SMILES strings from which the initial population will be drawn.
+where xxx.smi is list of SMILES strings from which the initial population will be drawn, e.g. ZINC_first_1000.smi.